modir/laminas-book/docs/appearance.md

 ![Figure 6.1.
 Main page of the skeleton app and its layout](images/appearance/skeleton-layout.png)

+!!! note
-> If you are new to Twitter Bootstrap, it is recommended that you refer to
-> [Appendix C. Introduction to Twitter Bootstrap](#bootstrap), where you can find more information about using
-> Twitter Bootstrap and its components.
+    If you are new to Twitter Bootstrap, it is recommended that you refer to [Appendix C. Introduction to Twitter Bootstrap](#bootstrap), where you can find more information about using Twitter Bootstrap and its components.

 ## Page Layout in Laminas Framework